 Native Image Picker

-To enable the native image picker, you need to do the following steps and that would provide a native image picker for both iOS and Android.
+To enable the native image picker, follow these steps for iOS and Android.

 Step 1: Uninstall the media library